-Remember, if you want certain products to be recorded in different expense accounts, you can customise this on the product page.
+Remember, if you want certain products to be recorded in different expense accounts, you can customize this on the product page.

 Stock Adjustments - breakage, wastage, shrinkage and inventory counts

-It's also really important to track adjustments to your stock levels, whether they are damaged/broken stock, wastage (like food at the end of day), or shrinkage (stolen items).
-Sometimes, you'll know about the loss when it happens (damaged stock, wastage), and other times, you might not realise until you do an inventory count.
+It's also really important to track adjustments to your stock levels, whether they are damaged or broken stock, wastage — such as food at the end of the day, or shrinkage (stolen items).
+Sometimes, you'll know about the loss when it happens — damaged stock, wastage — and other times, you might not realize until you do an inventory count.

-Stock adjustments, including inventory counts, are not able to be directly sent to Xero.
-You'll need to complete a manual journal in Xero to account for these.
+Stock adjustments, including inventory counts, cannot be sent directly to Xero from Retail POS.
+These require a manual journal to be completed in Xero to account for these.

-1. I'm seeing a red Xero logo?
-How do I fix it?
+I am seeing a red Xero logo; how do I fix it?

-- Yes.
-You're all good!
-Sometimes transactions take longer to send, and clicking it forces Vend to retry sending it.
+- Yes: You're all good!
+Sometimes transactions take longer to send and clicking it forces Retail POS to retry sending it.